algorandfoundation/algokit-cli/docs/architecture-decisions/2023-01-12_smart-contract-deployment.md

 These different risk profiles have an impact on the functionality that is exposed within a smart contract.
 Two key examples of this are:

 - **Upgradeable smart contracts** - Whether or not a smart contract can be updated inline (and keep existing state and app ID / address characteristics) or they are immutable
-- **Deletable mart contracts** - Whether or not a smart contract can be deleted or is permanent
+- **Deletable smart contracts** - Whether or not a smart contract can be deleted or is permanent

 Immutability and permanence are useful architectural properties in certain circumstances (similarly mutability and impermanence in others).
 For example: